-This Author's Father was born 24 January 1905 at Kemp.
-Kaufman County, Texas.
-He died 6 April 1994 in High Plains Baptist Hospital, Amarillo, Potter County, Texas, age 89 years.
-He is buried in Highland Park Cemetery, located at the corner of 10th and Sterling Streets, Borger, Hutchinson County, Texas.
-The son of William Henry McIntire and Lavania Elizabeth Knott, the grandson of William and Hannah Ada Davis Yarbrough.
-And his maternal grand parents are Mary Mirinda Yarbrough and Marcillus Davis Knott.
+This Authors Father was born 24 January 1905; at Kemp, Kaufman County Texas.
+He died 6 April 1994 in High Plains Baptist Hospital Amarillo, Potter County Texas, age 89 years.
+He is buried in Highland Park Cemetery, located at the corner of 10th. and Sterling streets Borger Hutchinson County Texas.
+The son of William Henry McIntire and Lavanda Elizabeth Knott, the great grandson of William and Hannah Ada Davis, Yarbrough.
+And his maternal grand parents are Mary Mirinda Yarbrough and Marcillis David Knott.

-Elgie Melcin McIntire married Eva Cates on 17 September 1924 in McKinney, Collin County, Texas.
-Eva Cates is the daughter of John Gipson and Sarah Ann Davidson Cates,
+Elgie Melvin McIntire married Eva Cates on 17 September 1924 in McKinney Collin County Texas.
+Eva Cates is the daughter of John Gipson and Sarah Ann Davidson, Cates.

-My father was the one for my interest in our family history, along with his brother my Uncle Davis C McIntire of Princeton, Texas.
+My father was the one responsible for my interest in our family history, along with his brother my uncle Ossie C. McIntire of Princeton Texas.

-I dedicate this history to their memory.
+I dedicate this history too their Memory,